-It's up to the applicant to prove that he or she is genuinely interested in and qualified to pursue the activities for which the particular visa was designed and will leave the U.S. at the end of the permitted stay.
-(For more information on student visa eligibility and the application process, see the "Student and Exchange Visitor Visas" section of Nolo's website.)
+It's up to applicants to prove that they're genuinely interested in and qualified to pursue the activities for which the particular visa was designed, and that they will leave the United States at the end of the permitted stay.
+(For more information on student visa eligibility and the application process, see the Student and Exchange Visitor Visas section of Nolo's website.)

-This doesn't mean that getting an F-1 student visa will be impossible.
+The above discussion shouldn't be taken to mean that getting an F-1 student visa will be impossible.
 You are, however, likely going to need an attorney's help in strategizing your arguments and preparing your visa application.
 You will ideally want to provide actual, documentary evidence, as opposed to your own oral statements, showing the depth of your interest in studying in the U.S. and the reasons you were unable to pursue a college education before now.